amperity/amperity-docs/amperity_reference/source/file_uploads.rst

 You can use the CSV file upload feature to upload a CSV file to a database.
 The following examples shows several ways you can use this feature:

 * Upload an anonymous list of customers which the system then connects with known customers with Amperity IDs
-* Upload a reference file for quick rendition on the **Queries** page
+* Upload a reference file to render on the **Queries** page
-* Upload a list of customers who filled out a survey to include in a campaign that addresses their concerns
+* Upload a list of customers who filled out a survey in order to include in a campaign that addresses their concerns

 .. file-uploads-use-cases-end